mxbees/libtech_level-up/Mod-01_theCLI/cd.md

 And then we learned a few tricks to deal with weird cases like spaces in the directory name or not being entirely sure what it's called.

 # What's Next?

-Where we go from here kind of branches out.
-You'll learn how to use `ls` to learn what's *in* the directory you just navigated to (including names of the directories it contains so you can keep going).
-You'll learn how to create and delete directories.